Content-Language" content="en-us">

 FOR THE DESK

-Ormolu inkwell stand with candleholder, Erhard & Söhne, Germany, in catalogue (left), early 20th century, 2 inches long; the gilt colour is seen on the reverse surfaces, as is the relief work (but concave if convex on the top surface and visa versa)
+Below Ormolu inkwell stand with candleholder, Erhard & Söhne, Germany, and in catalogue, early 20th century, 2 inches long; the gilt colour is seen on the reverse surfaces, as is the relief work (but concave if convex on the top surface and visa versa)

 Soft metal letter holder with original cards and envelopes; front card inscribed "Friendship", 2½ inches long